A Look Forward with Bentley’s Robert Mankowski

 WATERWORLD: Being mostly buried and therefore out of sight, water/wastewater network assets are subject to being out of mind, making it difficult to know what you own, where it is located, what condition it is in, and how well it is performing.
 What is coming to make it easier for utilities to ensure a safe and reliable operation?

 ROBERT MANKOWSKI: In recent years, there have been significant strides in GIS-based workflows between the field and office.
 The industry is doing a much better job of accurately capturing as-builts and keeping the GIS up to date with what is in the field.
 There is also some compelling research and several innovations driven by the academic world through projects such as Mapping the Underworld that focus on understanding where our underground assets are.
-Applications like Bentley’s Subsurface Utility Engineering help mitigate the risk of building in a utility-congested underground environment.
+Applications like Bentley's Subsurface Utility Engineering help mitigate the risk of building in a utility-congested underground environment.
+It provides users the capability to generate, visualize, and analyze 3D models from survey information, CAD artifacts, GIS, Excel spreadsheets, databases, and more.
+The application follows standards such as ASCE 38-02 in the U.S. and PAS128 in the U.K., which provide a means to capture the quality level or accuracy of the source information used to create the models.
+However, water and wastewater networks remain particularly challenging because they are typically buried underground assets that impact many people when they fail.
+It is essential to better understand the condition of the assets, the probability of failure, and the consequences of such failures.

 Utilities need to manage and maintain a geospatial asset register of all water and wastewater network assets to which they may associate a wide variety of inspections and surveys.
 This provides a detailed and data-rich view of the "as-maintained/as-operated" condition status of the network, as well as preserving historic records of condition assessment that can contribute to a better understanding of asset failure modes and causes.